 h. | Revolving Credit Facility: |

 On August 21, 2020, the Company entered into a credit and security agreement with KeyBank National Association (the “Credit and Security Agreement”), for a three-year secured revolving credit facility of $70,000 (the “Credit Facility”).
-The Credit Facility maturity date is the earlier of August 21, 2023 or 90 days prior to the scheduled maturity of any convertible debt securities.
-The fees incurred in connection with entering into the Credit and Security Agreement are amortized on a straight-line basis over the contractual term of the arrangement.
-Ongoing fees and interest paid on the used and unused portions of the Credit Facility are expensed as incurred and included within financial income (expenses), net on the consolidated statement of operations.
-The Credit Facility is secured and the Credit and Security Agreement contains customary covenants and customary events of default provisions.
+The Credit Facility matured on August 21, 2023 and was not subsequently renewed.
+The fees incurred in connection with entering into the Credit and Security Agreement were amortized on a straight-line basis over the contractual term of the arrangement.
+Fees and interest paid were expensed as incurred and included within financial income, net on the condensed consolidated statement of operations.

 | | | | | |